jul-mar/bakery_sales_prediction/3_Model/README.md

 # Model Definition and Evaluation

-- **Model Selection**
+## Model Selection

-Various neural networks were considered, including Models with e.g. lag data, Regularisation or tuner models.
-After evaluation, the model V4_Regularisation was selected due to its superior performance on the validation data.
-Further investigation and optimization on the test data leaded to the best model on the test data: V7_Regularisation_Less_Neurons.
+Multiple neural network architectures were explored, including models incorporating lag data, regularization techniques, and hyperparameter tuners.
+After extensive evaluation, **Model V4_Regularisation** demonstrated superior performance on the validation set.
+Further fine-tuning and evaluation on the test set identified **Model V7_Regularisation_Less_Neurons** as the best-performing model overall.

-Each product category has it's own neural network with slightly different hyperparameters and features.
+Each product category was modeled with its own neural network, each having customized hyperparameters and feature sets tailored to its specific characteristics.

-- **Feature Engineering**
+## Feature Engineering

-Key features such as date, day of the week, promotional events and historical sales data were engineered to enhance model accuracy.
-To figure out the best Features for each product category, severel linear and not linear correlation tests were made in [**2_BaselineModel**](2_BaselineModel/README.md) complemented by manual tests.
+Key features included temporal variables such as date, day of the week, promotional events, and historical sales data.
+Feature selection for each product category was informed by a combination of **linear and non-linear correlation analyses** conducted in the [**2_BaselineModel**](2_BaselineModel/README.md) stage, complemented by iterative manual testing and domain expertise.

-- **Hyperparameter Tuning**

-Different Hyperparameter tuners were used.
-Furthermore, systematic testing and developing intuition leaded to the best approach.
-The adjustet hyperparameters were:
+## Hyperparameter Tuning

+A combination of automated hyperparameter tuning and manual experimentation was used to optimize model performance.
+The primary hyperparameters adjusted were:

 - Learning rate
 - Batch size
 - Number of epochs
 - Activation functions
 - Number of layers
-- Number of neurons per layer
+- Neurons per layer
 - Dropout rate
 - Regularization (L2)
-- Optimizer (e.g., SGD, Adam, RMSprop)
+- Optimizer (SGD, Adam, RMSprop)
-- Beta values for Adam optimizer (β1, β2)
+- Beta values for the Adam optimizer (β1, β2)

-- **Implementation**
+These parameters were systematically tested to balance bias and variance, resulting in the best-performing configuration for each model.

+## Implementation

-The model was implemented using Python with libraries such as keras and tensorflow.
+The models were implemented using **Python**, leveraging the **Keras** and **TensorFlow** libraries for neural network construction and training.

-- **Evaluation Metrics**

-The model's performance was assessed using metrics like Mean Absolute Error (MAE) and Mean Average Procentual Error (MAPE).
-The progressions of the loss functions and prediction plots were also monitored.
+## Evaluation Metrics

+Model performance was measured using the following metrics:
+- **Mean Absolute Error (MAE)**: To evaluate absolute prediction accuracy.
+- **Mean Absolute Percentage Error (MAPE)**: To understand relative error rates.

+Additionally, **loss function progression** and **prediction plots** were closely monitored to diagnose underfitting, overfitting, and overall model behavior.